locoslab/tslint-config-locoslab/README.md

 }
 ```

+Notes:
-Note: TSLint and TypeScript are peer dependencies and must be installed separately, which allows using the preferred versions for each project.
+- TSLint and TypeScript are peer dependencies and must be installed separately, which allows using the preferred versions for each project.
+- This is work-in-progress
+- The rules are roughly sorted in 3 groups: whitespace/formatting, style, tslint:recommended overrides

 ## License
 [MIT](http://opensource.org/licenses/MIT)